-conditions would have resulted in an outlet conductivity similar to what is expected in a boiling water reactor, i.e. close to or slightly above 0.1 μ s/cm [20].
-The dominating metallic corrosion products under oxidizing exposure conditions, except for Cu, were Cr, Ni and Mo.
-These elements are alloying elements of stainless steel 316L, that is used for the wetted surfaces of the loop system.
+The overall conductivity in the effluent was much higher under oxidising conditions than expected, see Table 5.
+From experience, operation of an autoclave at the same temperature and oxidising conditions would have resulted in an outlet conductivity similar to what is expected in boiling water reactor, i.e. close to or slightly above 0.1 μs/cm [20].
+The dominating metallic corrosion products, except Cu, under oxidising conditions were Cr, Ni and Mo.
+These elements are constituents of the stainless steel 316L, that is used for the wetted surfaces of the loop system.
 Before the first exposure the loop system had been pre-passivated in high temperature water to reduce the initial metal release.
-Under oxidising conditions Cr is rather soluble in high temperature water [21,22].
+Under oxidising conditions Cr is rather soluble in high temperature water [21, 22].
 Low release rates of corrosion products from stainless steel in oxidising conditions relies on the formation of a layered oxides structure [22-24].
-This process could hypothetically be hampered in the presence of Cu-containing corrosion products in the water, which would explain the higher-than-expected conductivity in the effluent during oxidising conditions.
+This process could hypothetically be hampered in the presence of Cucontaining corrosion products in the water, which would explain the higher than expected conductivity in the effluent during oxidising conditions.

-Exposure of CuCrZr tubes with and without a swirl tape at 250 °C under reducing conditions resulted in a non-measurable reduction of wall thickness of the specimens - in fact, the gravimetry results indicated a slight weight increase of the specimens during exposure.
-The surface oxide (Fig. 16) is attributed to the specimen coming into direct contact with air after exposure, and this oxide may have slightly contributed to the weight gain of the specimen (Table 7).
-The weight gain of the specimen during reducing conditions was attributed to deposition of material, likely corrosion products originating from stainless steel within the extrusion marks (Fig. 16 - Fig. 17).
-It is worth noting that under reducing conditions, Cu is expected to be thermodynamically stable as a metal in hydrogenated high temperature water [15,16], and therefore the CuCrZr tubes are likely to be more resistant to corrosion, however erosion could occur in rapidly flowing water.
-This was observed under reducing conditions at 250 °C when CuCrZr specimens were subjected to water jets with flow velocities in the range 7.5 to 15 m/s impinging at a right angle [8].
-At the strike point the hydraulic conditions are however not comparable to flow conditions in a straight tube which was studied in this work.
+Exposure of CuCrZr tubes with and without a swirl tape at 250 °C under reducing conditions resulted in a non-measurable reduction of wall thickness of the specimens, in fact, the gravimetry results indicated a slight weight increase of the specimens during exposure.
+The surface oxide (Fig. 15) is attributed to the specimen coming into direct contact with air after exposure, and this oxide may have slightly contributed to the weight gain of the specimen (Table 6) The weight gain of the specimen during reducing conditions was attributed to deposition of material, likely corrosion products originating from stainless steel within the extrusion marks (Fig. 15 - Fig. 16) It is worth noting that under reducing conditions, Cu is expected to be thermodynamically stable as a metal in hydrogenated high temperature water [15, 16], and therefore the CuCrZr tubes are likely to be more resistant to corrosion, however erosion could occur in rapid flowing water.
+This was observed under reducing conditions at 250 °C when CuCrZr specimens were subjecting to water jets with flow velocities in the range 7.5 to 15 m/s impinging at a right angle [8].
+At the very strike point the hydraulic conditions are however not comparable to flow conditions in a straight tube which was studied in this work.
 Sampling of water in the effluent from the loop showed that the dominating corrosion product was Fe but comparatively low levels of Cu were present as well (Table 5).
-Under reducing conditions, Fe is soluble in high temperature water [22,25], whereas Cr is thermodynamically stable as an oxide.
+Under reducing conditions, Fe is soluble in high temperature water [22, 25], whereas Cr is thermodynamically stable as an oxide.
 The Cu which was measured in the effluent from the loop during reducing conditions most likely originated from the previous exposures under oxidising conditions.